 By Shavana Abruzzo

-Wendy Z. Goldstein had the odds stacked against her when she was appointed president and C.E.O. in 2001 of Lutheran Medical Center — a community teaching hospital in Sunset Park, and the heart of the Lutheran HealthCare system.
+Wendy Z. Goldstein had the odds stacked against her when she was appointed president and C.E.O. in 2001 of NYU Lutheran Medical Center — a community teaching hospital in Sunset Park, and the heart of the NYU Lutheran system.